 The following trail may be closed to hiking and equestrian use during wet conditions.

-- Folger Ranch Loop Trail is OPEN to hikers and equestrians.
+- Folger Ranch Loop Trail is CLOSED to hikers and equestrians.

 Main parking lot (22 spaces): Access to Lower La Honda Creek at the Sears Ranch Road parking lot off of Highway 84 in La Honda.